Skip to content

 Do you have to be a US citizen to apply?

-Yes, you must be a US citizen or naturalized citizen to apply for the position of Alaska State Trooper.
+Yes, you must be a US citizen to apply as a State Trooper.

 Can I apply when I am 20?